TCP-Lab/x.FASTQ/README.md

 be estimated, which have an effect on fragment assignment probabilities.
-With paired-end reads the fragment length distribution can be learned from the FASTQ files or the mappings of the reads, but for single-end data this cannot be done, so it is strongly recommended that the user provide the fragment length distribution empirical value via the `–fragment-length-mean` and `–fragment-length-sd` options.
-This generally improves the accuracy of expression level estimates from single-end data, but the only way to get this information it is to have access to the *BioAnalyzer* results for the sequencing run.
+With paired-end reads the fragment length distribution can be learned from the FASTQ files or the mappings of the reads, but for single-end data this cannot be done, so it is strongly recommended that the user provide the empirical values via the `–fragment-length-mean` and `–fragment-length-sd` options.
+This generally improves the accuracy of expression level estimates from single-end data, but, usually, the only way to get this information is through the *BioAnalyzer* results for the sequencing run.
 If this is not possible and the fragment length mean and SD are not provided, RSEM will not take a fragment length distribution into consideration.
-Nevertheless, it should be noted that the inference procedure is somewhat robust to these choices; maximum likelihood estimates may change a little, but, in any case, the same distributional values will be applied in all samples and so, ideally, most results of misspecification will wash out in subsequent differential analysis.
+Nevertheless, it should be noted that the inference procedure is somewhat robust to these parameters; maximum likelihood estimates may change a little, but, in any case, the same distributional values will be applied in all samples and so, ideally, most results of misspecification will wash out in subsequent differential analysis.

 > Finally, [...]
 I don’t believe that model misspecification that may result due to not knowing the fragment length distribution will generally have enough of a